SohailGidwani/knowledge_hub/README.md

 <br />

 ## ✨ What Is This?
 Knowledge Hub is a lightweight document management and ingestion service built with Flask, SQLAlchemy, and Postgres+pgvector.
-It exposes simple endpoints to upload, list, and manage documents — with an optional OCR pipeline to turn PDFs/images into searchable text chunks.
+It exposes simple endpoints to upload, list, and manage documents — with optional OCR to turn PDFs/images into searchable text chunks and an optional embeddings indexer to vectorize content for similarity search.

 <div align="center">
   <sub>Quick links</sub><br />